Justin-MarianPopescu/PageRank/README.md

 The algorithm takes: <ins>**the file name, d parameter - damping factor and eps - tolerance as input and output is PR vector - list of all pages ranked**</ins>.
 The adjacency matrix of this graph is denoted by *A*, which respects specific proprieties:

- - $\footnotesize A(i,j) =0$ if node i is not adjacent with the node j, otherwise 1.
+ - $A(i,j) = 0$ if node i is not adjacent with the node j, otherwise 1.
  - A web page contains at least one link to another web page.
 This means that matrix resulted from iterative algorithm is invertible.
  - Some pages will have a link to themselves, for easier navigation, so not all elements from main diagonal of matrix *A* are 0.
-In analysis, these links are meaningless, so they will not be counted. $\footnotesize A(i,i) =0 \forall i \in [1,N]$
+In analysis, these links are meaningless, so they will not be counted. $A(i,i) = 0 \forall i \in [1,N]$

 After reading the file, the code builds the matrix of initial links for each page, calculates the R factor, and initializes the PageRank vector with a value of *1/number of pages for each page*.

 The function then enters a while loop, which calculates the PageRank vector for each page using the formula:

 $$ PageRank = d \cdot L_0 \cdot PR_0 + ((1 - d) ./ N)  \cdot L $$

  - $L$ is the matrix of initial links for each page